rockem/reverci/README.md

 # Description
 Reverci is a C# implementation of the game Othello/Reversi.
-You can read about the game and its rules by following the "Game Rules" link on the right If you find a bug, or have a request for a cool new feature, you're welcome to issue it in the Issues section, And we'll be happy to reply
+If you find a bug, or have a request for a cool new feature, you're welcome to issue it in the Issues section, And we'll be happy to reply.

 ## Features
 * List of moves for analyzing a game